-Jainism - Emperor Chandragupta Maurya embraced Jainism after retiring.
+Jainism – Emperor Chandragupta Maurya embraced Jainism after retiring.
 At an older age, Chandragupta renounced his throne and material possessions to join a wandering group of Jain monks.
 Chandragupta was a disciple of Acharya Bhadrabahu.
-It is said that in his last days, he observed the rigorous but self purifying Jain ritual of santhara that is fast unto death, at Shravana Belagola in Karnataka.
+It is said that in his last days, he observed the rigorous but self-purifying Jain ritual of santhara that is fast unto death, at Shravana Belagola in Karnataka.

 However, his successor, Emperor Bindusara, was a follower of a Hindu ascetic movement, Ajivika and distanced himself from Jain and Buddhist movements.
 Samprati, the grandson of Ashoka also embraced Jainism.
 Samrat Samprati was influenced by the teachings of Jain monk Arya Suhasti Suri and he is known to have built 125,000 Jain Temples across India.

-Some of them are still found in towns of Ahmedabad, Viramgam, Ujjain and Palitana.
+Some of them are still found in towns of Ahmedabad, Viramgam, Ujjain, and Palitana.
 It is also said that just like Ashoka, Samprati sent messengers & preachers to Greece, Persia & middle-east for the spread of Jainism.
-But to date no research has been done in this area.
+But to date, no research has been done in this area.
 Thus, Jainism became a vital force under the Mauryan Rule.

-Chandragupta& Samprati are credited for the spread of Jainism in Southern India.
+Chandragupta& Samprati is credited for the spread of Jainism in Southern India.
 Lakhs of Jain Temples & Jain Stupas were erected during their reign.
 However, due to the lack of royal patronage and its strict principles, along with the rise of Shankaracharya and Ramanujacharya, Jainism, once the major religion of southern India, began to decline.

 Mauryan Architecture – Architectural remains of the Maurya period even if few were all exquisite.
 There have been remains of a hypostyle building which are around 80 columns with a height of about 10 meters have been found in Kumhrar, 5 km from Patna Railway station, and is one of the very few sites that have been connected to the rule of the Mauryas.